libp2p/interface-connection/README.md

 #### Stat

-- `JavaScript` - `conn.stat`
+- `JavaScript` - `stream.stat`

-This getter returns an `Object` with the metadata of the connection, as follows:
+This getter returns an `Object` with the metadata of the stream, as follows:

 - `timeline`: